bonitasoft/bonita-doc/md/get-bonita-provided-applications.md

 Now that you got the applications, you can deploy them into your locally running server using the Studio deployment.

-A way to deploy the applications into a bundle or into your cloud platform is explained in the [applications](applications.md) page.
+A way to deploy the applications into a Tomcat bundle or into your cloud platform is explained in the [applications](applications.md) page.

 ### Use BCD